apoloval/flightvars/README.md

 ## Current limitations

-* FlightVars is still under development.
-It is not usable yet.
+What you read above is not fully true.
+These are the objectives of FlightVars.
+It's roadmap.
+But the road is quite long, and many many lines of code have to be written until all told above is fully implemented.

+The basic architecture of FlightVars is aligned with the objectives discussed in the previous section.
+It's written in a really fast and secure programming language (Rust).
+Under the hoods, a reactive model is used in combination with asynchronous IO to have the best performance.
+The architecture supports multiple universes of data (_aka_ domains).
+But do not expect awesome functionalities as MQTT support in the early versions.

+Having said that.
+The current version of FlightVars is 0.1.
+This is what it supports right now:

+* OACSP protocol v2 compatible with [OACSP library for Arduino][r7].
+* Serial port communication.
+* Access to FSUIPC offsets.
+* Access to LVARs.

+The rest of features mentioned in the introduction section are still under development.

+## Installing

+FlightVars install process is pretty easy.
+You only have to download the [installation program][r6] and follow the instructions.

+Since FlightVars is open source software, you might want to build it from its sources.
+If so, please read the next section below.

 ## Build instructions

 FlightVars is written in Rust programming language.
-If you want to build from sources you will need the [Rust package][r4] for Windows 32-bit installed in your system.
+If you want to build from sources you will need the [Rust package][r4] for Windows GNU 32-bit installed in your system.

-Once installed, you can open a terminal with the appropriate settings with Windows Start menu -> All Programs -> Rust -> Rust 1.2 Shell.
+Once installed, you can open a terminal with the appropriate settings with Windows Start menu -> All Programs -> Rust -> Rust 1.X Shell.
 A command prompt will open.
 Go to the directory where FlightVars source code was downloaded and type: